MaistoV/BSpenaHPQC/doc/Hadoop.md

 ### Supported Modes
 Hadoop supports three different modes<sup>[[11]](References.md#modes)</sup> :
 * `Standalone Mode` : Hadoop is configured to run in a single-node as a single process on a single Java Virtual Machine (run on a single Java process).
+This mode is used for testing and debugging.
 * `Pseudo-distributed Mode` : All the daemons run on different Java processes.
 This mode uses only a single node and the cluster is simulated, so  all the processes inside the cluster runs independently to each other.
 * `Fully-Distributed Mode` : There are multiple nodes used to run master and slaves deamons and the data are distributed across the different nodes.